judsonlmoore/judsonlmoore.com/_pages/travel-guides/norway-travel-guide.md

 ---
 title: 			Norway Travel Guide
-subtitle:
+subtitle:		Serenity in nature
-Description: Plan your visit to Norway and find out where to go and what to do in Norway.
-Read about itineraries, activities, places to stay and travel essentials...
+description: 	Plan your visit to Norway and find out where to go and what to do in Norway.
+Read about itineraries, activities, places to stay and travel essentials.
 permalink: 		"/norway/"
 layout: 		fullwidth-hero
 category: 		norway
-image: /assets/images/2015/10/ouro-preto.jpg
+image: 			/assets/images/2017/10/trivago-on-tour-2017-kristiansand-norway-lillipad-lake.jpg
 ---

-## How my time in Brazil changed my life
+## My preferred cruise destination

-With an overwhelming need to scratch my newly-acquired wanderlust itch, I set out on a six month solo backpacking trip in Brazil as soon as I finished high school.
-During my Rotary Youth Exchange year, I had come to know many people from all over the world, including a large number of Brazilians.
-While in Brazil, I stayed in the homes of my friends, many of which were Rotarians, and so I had many opportunities to present at Rotary Clubs and participate in community projects.
-The people I met, the strife I witnessed, the beauty of the people and the culture, all set me down the path of my life’s work: to impact communities on the international stage.
+Crisp, clean, air and a forest hike might not be what first comes to mind when you think about taking a cruise, but this is exactly how I came to discover Norway.
+Though only in the country for a day, I captured some quick insights into how to get in and out of the country in an affordable and alternative way, as well as a peek into the local culture and cuisine.
+I will visit again and encourage you to do the same.